headless-start/python-translation-googletrans/README.md

 2. **Loading Hindi Words**:
    - The 1000 Hindi words are loaded from a .csv file "hindi_names.csv".
 3. **Translation Process**:
    - The `Translator` class from `googletrans` is used to translate each word.
-   - The translated words are displayed in a list or saved to a file.
 4. **Output**:
-   - The translated English words are displayed or saved for further use.
+   - The translated English words are displayed or can be saved for further use.

 ---